Vanguard tax form schedule

 Form | Available online | Sent by mail |

-*The following funds will have a later delivery date for 1099-DIV and 1099-B:
+*The following funds will have delivery date of mid-February for the 1099-DIV and 1099-B:

 - Real Estate Index (VGSLX, VGSNX, VGSIX)